The best beaches in Gran Canaria

 Güi Güi Grande is the first you get to and is small, only 350 m long.
 It’s named after the size of the barranco or canyon, rather than the beach.
 Güi Güii Chico is just south of its little neighbour and is almost twice as big.
 You reach it by scrambling over the rocks but be careful as it gets cut off at high tide.

-You’re rewarded with a refreshing swim in cool crystal clear waters, surrounded by pristine water, and some of the best sunsets in Gran Canaria, The beaches are at their sandiest during the summer months as in winter they can disappear completely.
+You’re rewarded with a refreshing swim in cool crystal clear waters and some of the best sunsets in Gran Canaria, The beaches are at their sandiest during the summer months as in winter they can disappear completely.

-Tip: take plenty of walker and snacks as you’re unlikely to find any supplies here.
+Tip: take plenty of water and snacks as you’re unlikely to find any supplies here.

 GüiGüi Chico beach is a small remote beach in Gran Canaria perfect for a sunset swim © Visit Gran Canaria